iuni-cadre/cadre-website-content/pages/04.news-and-events/02.events/01.cadre-workshop/event.md

   <tbody>
     <tr>
       <th scope="row">14:00 - 14:05:</th>
-      <td>[Mabry] Welcome and introduction to the team: Review of tutorial and preview of workshop’s program.</td>
+      <td>[Mabry] Welcome and introduction to the team: review of tutorial and preview of workshop’s program.</td>
     </tr>
     <tr>
       <th scope="row">14:05 - 14:15:</th>